isomerpages/alps-corp/pages/terms-of-use.md

 16.4.
 Any decision or award of an arbitral tribunal appointed pursuant to this Clause will be final and binding on both you and ALPS and the execution thereof may be entered into any court having jurisdiction.

 16.5.
-You undertake to keep the arbitration proceedings and all information, pleadings, documents, evidence and all matters relating there to confidential.</ul></ul>
+You undertake to keep the arbitration proceedings and all information, pleadings, documents, evidence and all matters relating there to confidential.